vvolfster/shrimpVueComponents/src/input/file/docs.md

 - **options (Object)** - Optional options object.
 	- style (string | object) - The style of the object.
 	- limit (number) - 0 or less means limitless.
 Anything greater is the limit of files that can be dropped at once.
 More files must be removed.
+    - extensions (string | array) - The extensions this file input accepts.
+Defaults to "*/*".
+Examples: [".png", ".jpg"] or ".png, .jpg"
+    - autoCorrectImageOrientation (Boolean) - If an image is dropped, autocorrect the orientation based on it's EXIF tags.
+Defaults to true. **Images will be returned as Blob objects instead of File objects if this is true.**

 ### Events
 - **value(File[])** - Emitted when the value changes.